Nippon Calculator / Busicom HL-21

 Also, the casing of the machine is made of plastic rather than metal.

 Kevin Vartanian has kindly sent the photograph above of a Nippon Calculator SM-21, which was introduced in 1956 and appears to be a predecessor of the HL-21.

 For information on performing the basic arithmetic operations see Operating a Pinwheel Calculator in the "Collecting Calculators" section of this site.

 Busicom were the inspiration to Intel to produce the 4004 microprocessor in 1971.
 This evolved through the 8008, 8088, 8086, 80286, 80386, 80486, to the Pentium microprocessor.

-So perhaps we could say that this calculator is the ancestor of the PC !!
+So perhaps we could say that these calculators were the ancestor of the Personal Computer !!